X-Immersion/VoiceMaker_Documentation/quickstart.md

 ![VoiceMaker AudioData](/res/usage_runtime_audiodata.png)

 > [!TIP]
-> If you want to play the SoundWave spatialised in 3D, you can add an Audio Component to your actor and then use the nodes *Set Sound* followed by *Play*.
+> If you want to play the SoundWave spatialized in 3D, you can add an Audio Component to your actor and then use the nodes *Set Sound* followed by *Play*.
 > ![VoiceMaker SoundWave](/res/usage_runtime_soundwave.png)